Steps being taken to reform public bodies, guidance for departments and where to find reports on public bodies and executive agencies.

 Our proposals set out plans to abolish more than 200 bodies, merge more than 170 into fewer than 80 and substantially reform a further 120.
 Reforms to individual bodies are the responsibility of sponsoring departments, in partnership with the public bodies themselves.

-We have produced a suite of documents to provide departments with high level pointers on issues they may need to address in implementing the reforms, and where appropriate to seek further advice and contacts:
+We have produced a suite of documents to provide departments with high level guidance on issues they may need to address in implementing the reforms, and where appropriate to seek further advice and contacts:

 - Using the Public Bodies Act 2011, a guidance and best practice note for officials (pdf)